dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/face.rst

 Implements a skin system :ref:`parent controller <rigify.rigs.skin.skin_parents>` that manages one or more loops of mouth skin chains in response to the movement of jaw and mouth controls.

-The rig must have one or more child chain loops, each formed by 4 skin chains tagged with `.T`/`.B` `.L`/`.R` symmetrical names.
+The rig must have one or more child chain loops, each formed by four skin chains tagged with ``.T``/``.B`` and ``.L``/``.R`` symmetrical names.

 The lip loops are sorted into layers based on the distance from corners to the common center and rigged with blended influence of the jaw and the master mouth control.
-Other child rigs simply become children of the jaw.
+Other child rigs become children of the jaw.

 Bottom Lip Influence
    Specifies the influence of the jaw on the inner bottom lip with mouth lock disabled.